 Local Court Administrative Communications Regarding COVID-19, by Michigan Circuit

-The MSC orders apply to all courts, but several have released information specific to their courts.
-Please check the following list (organized by judicial circuit).
-You can also visit your court’s website by clicking on your circuit, or contact your local clerk by visiting our Court Information page.
-If you have important information about your court that is not listed, please contact us at firstname.lastname@example.org.
-This list will be continually updated as we receive additional information.
+The following list contains information and guidance pertinent to your local court (organized by judicial circuit).
+You can also visit your court’s website or contact your local clerk by visiting our Court Information page.
+If you have important information about your court that is not listed, please send it to email@example.com.
+This list will be continually updated as we receive information.

 Additional resources for lawyers: